Share this post

 - Skin type: It’s helpful to be aware of your skin type as some oils may cause an adverse reaction such as irritation or could potentially even worsen an existing skin condition.

 - Shelf life: Most carrier oils have a long shelf life, although some last longer than others, so think about this before you buy.

 How to use carrier oils

 There are a few different ways you can use a carrier oil with an essential oil to enjoy the health benefits:

-Mixing a carrier oil with an essential oil like rosemary makes for a great hair mask that can improve and encourage hair growth.
+- Hair: Mixing a carrier oil with an essential oil like rosemary makes for a great hair mask that can improve and encourage hair growth.
 Carrier oils like argan can also help reduce frizz, increase shine, and prevent damage to your hair over time.
 Discover our best carrier oils for hair or use our rosemary oil for hair.

 What are the best carrier oils for skin?

 While all carrier oils can positively impact the skin in one form or another, sweet almond oil tends to lend itself best to this particular element.